 This course explores the rationale for selection of cognitive measures based upon the referral questions, as well as variables such as cultural and linguistic background, and/or handicapping conditions.
 Focus will be placed on interviewing, behavioral observations, test interpretation, and reporting assessment results, with the goal of linking assessment results to intervention.

-PSY 786 Social Emotional Assessment for Intervention (3 credits)
+PSY 786 Assessment of Personality and Social Emotional Functioning for Intervention (3 credits)